arXiv 2308.08155 · Microsoft Research

 Agent Augmentation

-Each of these three moves has an academic anchor.
+Each move has an academic anchor.

 From Principles to Observable Performance